+How to Stencil Fabric: 10 steps.
 0963-Sewing_Basics_Resource_Guide.pdf (application/pdf Object) Tutorial: Diaper Bag with Elastic Pocket.
 A few people asked for an elastic pocket tutorial when I posted my last diaper bag.

 GOSH).
 I'm not sure if anyone has posted this method for a zipper pocket in the lining, but in case no one has here is how I did it: Step 1: Determine what size you want for your pocket and cut 1 pocket facing and 1 pocket back.
 Interface if desired.
 Step 2: Draw a rectangle for your zipper opening on the zipper facing.

-I really liked the way Amy Butler's Weekender Bag was styled, so I bought the pattern, the fabric and all of the other items I would need to get the bag started...
-Some time passed as I pondered (dreaded) the journey ahead of me.
-I began procrastinating like I was back in college.
+Searching through Blogland for people who had made the bag before me did not help me to overcome my tendency toward procrastination.
+So when my sister found out she was pregnant over the summer, I decided she would probably need a diaper bag more than a weekend travel bag (I can almost hear all of you mom's nodding in agreement) and I switched gears a bit.
+Here she is at her baby shower this past weekend.
 Craft blog : Tutorial: Hand Sew Felt Using Blanket Stitch.
 Tutorial: Hand Sew Felt Using Blanket Stitch This post actually contains two tutorials involving the blankets stitch:How to sew two pieces of felt together using blanket stitchHow to sew an edging using blanket stitchThere are also some helpful extras, like:How to start if you aren't going all the way aroundHow to handle cornersHow to stitch around circlesWhat to do if you run out of floss in the middleIt's a lot to pack into one post, but they all involve the blanket stitch, so I thought they should all be together.

 Let me know if there is something I can make more clear.
 For other options to hand sew felt see my whip stitch tutorial and my post about choosing between blanket stitch and whip stitch.
 Note One: All stitches should go in and come out the same distance back from the edge of the felt.
 When making an object that will be stuffed, about an eighth of an inch works well.
 Sewing two pieces together (and how to stitch around a corner) Sewing an edging (and tips for round objects)